kayahr/ed-journal/README.md

 * *$HOME/.local/share/Steam/steamapps/compatdata/359320/pfx/drive_c/users/steamuser/Saved Games/Frontier Developments/Elite Dangerous* (For Steam Proton on Linux)
 * *$ED_JOURNAL_DIR*

-When the library does not find your journal directory then you can either use the `directory` constructor option to specify it manually or define the `$ED_JOURNAL_DIR` environment variable.
+When the library does not find your journal directory then you can either use the `directory` option to specify it manually or define the `$ED_JOURNAL_DIR` environment variable.

 [Frontier]: https://www.frontier.co.uk/
 [Elite: Dangerous]: https://www.elitedangerous.com/